parkerdan/Quote-API/README.md

 ## API usage

-## All requests require an API key, submit JSON, returns JSON
+## All requests require an API key, submit JSON, it returns JSON

 Request headers
 ```